SkyWes/Better-Bitcoin-Volume/README.md

 # BtcAggregateVolume
 A simple EA and Indicator pair that plots a histogram of aggregated Bitcoin volume scraped from Bitcoinity.org.

 1. Add the indicator to the chart first.
+Then add the EA.

 2. Give it a few seconds to update, the web scrape takes 2-4 seconds.
 Once complete, chart will update on next tick.